 After reading the story, you can work on word opposites such as hungry/full, fast/slow, go/stop, wet/dry, shallow/deep.

-As a group, you can target the tier II vocabulary of chase, stream, and gobble.
+You can target the tier II vocabulary of chase, stream, and gobble as a group.

 You can discuss kitchen utensils and things that people can bake.